You know those theme park moments where you think, “Well, that could’ve gone better”? This one definitely tops the list.

 My Earrings Betrayed Me

 Now, I wear tiny stud earrings every day.
 They’re not flashy.
 They’re not dangly.
 Just simple, no-fuss studs I’ve never once thought twice about on a theme park ride.
-But let me tell you—this ride shoved my head so hard into the restraints that my own earrings turned against me.
+But let me tell you — to get that barrel roll, I had to push my weight so much to one side that my earrings decided to turn me into a vampire (hey Dracula, any openings at Monsters Unchained?).

 I didn’t even realize it at first.
 I just knew my ears were hurting, and then suddenly—yep, blood.
-My earrings had gotten pushed so violently into the side of my neck that they actually punctured the skin.
+I wanted that flip so badly that my earrings actually punctured the skin.
 I got off the ride with blood on my neck and shirt, and the sudden realization that Dragon Racer’s Rally had just physically attacked me.

 Thankfully, it looked worse than it was, and I was able to clean it up pretty quickly.
 But still, not exactly the kind of souvenir I was hoping for.